 1. Girls Generation — Shine by Jessica Jung

-It goes without saying that we would pair Shine with Girls Generartion since it is written by none other than Jessica Jung Jessica Jung, K-pop legend and former lead singer of Korea’s most famous girl group, Girls Generation.
+It goes without saying that we would pair Shine with Girls Generartion since it is written by none other than Jessica Jung, K-pop legend and former lead singer of Korea’s most famous girl group, Girls Generation.
 Get ready as she takes us inside the luxe, hyper-color world of K-pop, where the stakes are high, but for one girl, the cost of success—and love—might be even higher.
 It’s time for the world to see: this is what it takes to SHINE.
+Once you’ve read Shine, check out the sequel, Bright!

 2. BTS – What I Leave Behind by Alison McGhee